pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

 {{< /chooser >}}

+Migrate as follows:

-1. Scanning through the state in `pulumi stack export`, observe and note its URN is `"urn:pulumi:dev::bucket-playground::aws:s3/bucket:Bucket::my-bucket"`
+- Scanning through the state in `pulumi stack export`, observe and note its URN is `"urn:pulumi:dev::bucket-playground::aws:s3/bucket:Bucket::my-bucket"`

-2. The state file should also include the actual cloud name for the bucket such as `"bucket": "my-bucket-cd24744"`
+- The state file should also include the actual cloud name for the bucket such as `"bucket": "my-bucket-cd24744"`

-3. This bucket will require a `BucketServerSideEncryptionConfiguration` side-by-side resource
+- This bucket will require a `BucketServerSideEncryptionConfiguration` side-by-side resource

-4. The import file should therefore look like this:
+- The import file should therefore look like this:

     ```json
     {